 I have always loved children.
 It’s no mistake that for my chosen profession before having my children, I was a Nanny and a Preschool teacher.
 0-3 have always been my favorite ages to work with.

 Many families like ours have had to deal with making this decision.
-For some, the risk is far too great that the next child will have the same or worse problems and there are diagnosis out there far worse than ours.
+For some, the risk is far too great that the next child will have the same or worse problems and there is diagnosis’ out there far worse than what we face.
 For others, they are just stretched to their limits and that is as far as they can go.
 Whatever the reason, as I see people speaking up about miscarriages, rainbow babies and secondary infertility which I have dealt with; I want to recognize all the parents out there who’s plan was never to stop where they are, who would give anything to be able to cuddle a brand new life that is all their’s again.
 I see you.
 I understand.
-I’ll pray for you to find that illusive peace too.
+I’ll pray for you to find that elusive peace too.